aavegotchi/aavegotchi-wiki/posts/en/aboutdefi.md

 **DEX**
 Otherwise known as a Decentralized Exchange.
 Such platforms allow users to .
 This is as opposed to the way CEXs (Centralized Exchanges) work, by__.

+Some examples you may have heard of include UniSwap, Balancer and Kyber, amongst others.

 **Flash Loans**